-The U.S. Supreme Court ruled in favor of choice at the end of life.
-In a 6 to 3 decision, the court ruled the Attorney General’s attempt to intervene in affairs of the state’s aid-in-dying law exceeded his authority.
+The U.S. Supreme Court ruled in favor of choice at the end of life on January 17, 2006.
+In a 6 to 3 decision, the court ruled that the Attorney General’s attempt to intervene in affairs of Oregon’s aid-in-dying law exceeded his authority.

-For now Oregon’s aid-in-dying law is safe.
-But Compassion & Choices’ efforts have just begun.
-We will defend any Congressional attack on the Oregon law, and will not stop until all Americans can live and die as free people, in dignity and according to their own values.
+At the time, the organization pledged to defend any Congressional attack on the Oregon law and not to stop until all Americans can live and die as free people, in dignity and according to their own values.

 This case served as a national call to end-of-life care providers around the nation.
 Thanks to this verdict, facilities now recognize the importance of providing appropriate care.
 Facilities must share accurate information about what they provide, recognizing the consequences to both patient and provider when misrepresentations are made.